Unluckymichell/Infinity-Talks/README.md

 ## Commands
  All commands are documeted in the help menu of the bot!
- This section will be updated soon.
+ This section will be updated Soon(TM).

 `Author: Unluckymichell, UnSamyPro`
 `Version: 1.0.0`